MentallyFriendly/atom-react-mf-snippets/README.md

-# MF React & React Router Snippets for Atom
+# React & React Router Snippets for Atom

+Made with :heart: by [Mentally Friendly](http://mentallyfriendly.com)

 An [Atom](https://atom.io/) snippet library for React and React Router.
 Using ES6 syntax and promoting best practices for React development.

-Made with :heart: by [Mentally Friendly](http://mentallyfriendly.com)

 > Incompatibility Warning: Due to the prefix formatting of snippets this package is incompatible with the [react-snippets](https://atom.io/packages/react-snippets) package.
 This library started life as a fork of that library which was originally created by [webbushka](https://github.com/webbushka)